adamgreenhall/minpower/doc/documentation.rst

 :mod:`tests`
 ===============================

-The tests module contains a directory structure full of test cases as well as a few test scripts.
+The tests module contains unit tests and a directory structure full of example cases (for integration testing).

 :mod:`tests.testall`
 ---------------------